wp-plugins/custom-content-type-manager/readme.txt

 = In Development (in the trunk) =

 * More CRUD-like interface for creating and editing custom fields one at a time.
+* Object-Oriented class structure implemented for custom fields in accordance with future plans for more field types
 * Drag and Drop interface added for Custom Fields
 * Added support for built-in taxonomies (Categories and Tags).
 * Fixed unreported bugs affecting custom tpls.